 Learn to Ride

 Many adults did not learn how to ride a bicycle when they were children.
 As an adult, it can be difficult to learn this skill.
-I provide one-on-one and small group instruction to adults in a multi-step process.
+I provide one-on-one and small group instruction to adults and children in a multi-step process.
 Most adults can learn to ride a bicycle within a few hours.

 The first step is to learn how to balance on a bicycle.
 Pedals are removed from the bike and the seat is lowered so that both feet can easily touch the ground.
 Students first learn how to stop gradually.
 Then, on a slight slope, students learn to coast, with feet held off the ground, for short distances.
 Once this skill is learned, which is the hardest part of learning to ride a bicycle, pedals are put back on the bicycle.
-Next students learn to push of using one pedal in the power position.
+Next students learn to push off using one pedal in the power position.
 Students then learn more advanced skills.

 Bicycle Skills Classes